If you’re planning to visit Japan, a viewing of Lost in Translation is almost a pre-requisite.

 Just Like Honey – The Jesus and Mary Chain

-‘Just Like Honey’ plays during a final kissing scene that leads to the end credits in Lost in Translation starring Bill Murray and Scarlett Johansson.
+‘Just Like Honey’ plays during a final kissing scene that leads to the end credits.
 Though the song is about addiction, its metaphorical lyrics can have different meanings and lend well to the emotions and issues one faces in relationships.